 Foods and supplements for kidney stone elimination and prevention

 Here are some foods and one supplement (safe and not easily found in food) that will aid in kidney stone elimination and in deterrence of crystallization in general:

 - Find K2 in brie and gouda, butter, fermented veggies and grass-fed eggs.
 These foods all provide K2 in the right ratio with magnesium, vitamin D and calcium.

 - Magnesium (this is the one I like) helps balance calcium absorption properly so it won’t calcify.

-- Taking 2 T. of olive oil and lemon juice mixed together 4 times a day is recommended by many herbalists.
-Lemon juice provides potassium citrate as well as vitamin C.
+- Taking 2 tablespoons of olive oil and lemon juice mixed together 4 times a day is recommended by many herbalists.
+Lemon juice provides potassium.

-- Use high-fat preparations when you do eat greens.
+- Consider higher-fat preparations when you do eat greens.
 Butter, ghee and coconut oil, as well as traditional fats like tallow, help nutrients like calcium to better assimilate.

-- Consider chanca piedra, also known as Stone Breaker.
-Ehow says of it, “With a name that literally means “break stone,” this beneficial herb has been used for centuries to break up kidney and gall stones…” It truly has a wonderful reputation and some great success stories.
+- About chanca piedra, also known as Stone Breaker, Ehow says: “With a name that literally means “break stone,” this beneficial herb has been used for centuries to break up kidney and gall stones…” It truly has a wonderful reputation and some great success stories.

-- Cut out foods like peanuts, chocolate, spinach, parsley, beet greens, collards, rhubarb, black tea, soda, and citrus fruits, which are all high in oxalates.
-Soy, grains, nuts and seeds, berries, kiwi and grapes are also high.
+- Cut out foods like peanuts, chocolate, spinach, parsley, beets, beet greens, collards, rhubarb, black tea, soda, and miso soup, which are all high in oxalates.
+Soy, many grains, nuts and seeds, berries, kiwi and navy beans are also high.
 Here’s a more exhaustive list to use as a guideline.

-- The cooking liquid you use to steam, boil or blanch leafy greens should be discarded.
+- Discard the cooking liquid you use to steam, boil or blanch vegetables.

-- Cut out excess fructose.
+- Eliminate excess fructose.
 See my smoothie ideas below, all of which are low-fructose!